karma-runner/karma/README.md

 > The main purpose of Karma is to make your test-driven development easy,
 >  fast, and fun.

+## Karma is deprecated and is not accepting new features or general bug fixes.

+The web testing space has evolved significantly in the [10+ years](https://testing.googleblog.com/2012/11/testacular-spectacular-test-runner-for.html) since Karma's creation.
+The web landscape looks very different today and new patterns and tools have emerged in the ecosystem.
+New test runners offer more performant alternatives, and Karma no longer provides clear unique value.

+Based on the current state of the web testing ecosystem, we have made the hard decision to deprecate Karma.

+We know Karma is used particularly commonly in the Angular ecosystem, so Angular is adding [Jest](https://jestjs.io/) and [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) support to provide a migration path off of Karma.
+See the [Angular blog](https://blog.angular.io/moving-angular-cli-to-jest-and-web-test-runner-ef85ef69ceca) for more details.

+Critical security issues in Karma will still be triaged and fixed as necessary.
+This will continue until 12 months after Angular CLI's Web Test Runner support is marked stable.

+For those outside Angular looking to migrate off Karma, both [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) and [`jasmine-browser-runner`](https://github.com/jasmine/jasmine-browser-runner) provide browser-based unit testing solutions which can be used as a direct alternative.
+[Jest](https://jestjs.io/) and [Vitest](https://vitest.dev/) also provide Node-based alternatives.

+It has been incredible to see Karma's impact on the web testing ecosystem and we greatly appreciate the support of everyone who contributed to an awesome community.
+Keep testing. ✅

 ## Help and Support